Jerry Buss: Personal life

 Buss has seven known children.
-His marriage to the former JoAnn Mueller ended in divorce in 1972 after having five children: Lee (born 1953), Johnny (born 1956), Jim (born 1959), Jeanie (born 1961) and Janie (born 1963).
-Their oldest child, Lee, was put up for adoption shortly after birth.
+His marriage to JoAnn Mueller ended in divorce in 1972 after having five children: Lee (born 1953), Johnny (born 1956), Jim (born 1959), Jeanie (born 1961) and Janie (born 1963).
+Their oldest child, Lee, was put up for adoption shortly after birth, and did not reunite with her mother and siblings until after Buss's death.
 Buss allegedly married his second wife, Veronica Hoff, in 1972 while still married to his first wife, JoAnn.
 During his time as Lakers owner, Buss was widely known as a playboy and had a string of young girlfriends.
 Buss dated Debbie Zafrani, a Playboy bunny and the younger sister of the wife of Lakers player Kurt Rambis.

 Buss had two more children with a girlfriend, Karen Demel: Joey (born 1985) and Jesse (born 1988).
 At the time of his death in 2013, six out of seven of his children worked in the Lakers organization.

 In 1990, Buss reached a settlement out of court in a palimony suit filed by Puppi Buss, who said that she had an on-and-off relationship with Buss for 15 years, and also alleged that he fathered her son; details of the settlement were not revealed.

 On May 29, 2007, Buss was issued a citation for driving under the influence after two California Highway Patrol officers saw him driving his gold Mercedes-Benz on the wrong side of the road in the coastal community of Carlsbad in northern San Diego County, with a 23-year-old woman passenger.
 After failing a field sobriety test, Buss was taken into custody, given a blood test, and booked on suspicion of driving while intoxicated with a blood-alcohol level over 0.08.